-The Company files income tax returns in the U.S. federal and Massachusetts jurisdictions.
-The statute of limitations for assessment by the IRS, and state tax authorities is closed for tax years prior to 2014, although carryforward attributes that were generated prior to tax year 2014 may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
-There are currently no federal or state audits in progress.
+The Company files income tax returns in the U.S. federal and Massachusetts and New Jersey jurisdictions.
+The statute of limitations for assessment by the Internal Revenue Service, or IRS, and state tax authorities is closed for tax years prior to 2015, although carryforward attributes that were generated prior to tax year 2015 may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
+There are no federal or state audits in progress.